Avaiga/taipy-getting-started/step_06/README.md

 scenario_cfg = tp.configure_scenario(id="scenario", pipeline_configs=[baseline_pipeline_cfg, ml_pipeline_cfg])
 ```

 The configuration is now complete.
 Now, you can create your scenario and execute it.
-When creating it, Taipy will create your pipelines, and when you submit the scenario, it will run them based on intelligent scheduling.
+When creating it, Taipy will create your pipelines, and when you submit the scenario, it will run them based on the built-in intelligent scheduling.
 Taipy knows which tasks to do before which one and will be able to cancel Jobs if a task is repetitive.

 ```python
 # Create the scenario